World Cup 2022: Injury doubt Sadio Mane receives encouraging words from Senegal president

-Senegal President Macky Sall has tweeted encouraging words to Bayern Munich star Sadio Made, following reports that he will miss the World Cup in Qatar.
+Senegal President Macky Sall has tweeted encouraging words to Bayern Munich star Sadio Mane, following reports that he will miss the World Cup in Qatar.

 Sadio Mane, who scored the winning penalty as Senegal were crowned African champions for the first time earlier this year, will not be in Qatar due to a serious injury sustained on Tuesday.